changyue-fps/hogsmeade-hoard/README.md

 ### Auth

 Yes.
 It will include authentication.
+I will use JWT to menage user session and to ensure users only get authorized information, and performing authorized operations.

 ## Roadmap